-How to install the programming language R, widely used across statisticians for data mining and data analysis, and the IDE RStudio on macOS with Homebrew.
+How to install R and Rstudio with Homebrew on macOS.
+The programming language R is widely used across statisticians for data mining and data analysis.
+Additionally, RStudio provides an IDE for R.

 Xcode is Apple’s development environment for their operating systems macOS, iOS, tvOS, and watchOS.
 If you want to develop software for Apple products you will need this programme.